wpswings/wallet-system-for-woocommerce/README.txt

 * The admin can restrict any particular wallet user from using the Add Balance, Wallet Transfer, and Withdrawal Request features at once, maintaining [secure online payments](https://wpswings.com/blog/secure-online-payments/?utm_source=wpswings-wallet-org&utm_medium=referral&utm_campaign=securepayments-blog)

 == WOOCOMMERCE WALLET PLUGIN COMPATIBILITIES ==

+* Compatibility with [**WooCommerce Subscription**](https://woocommerce.com/products/woocommerce-subscriptions/), giving you the flexibility to facilitate the purchase and renewal of subscriptions using wallet as a payment gateway.

 * Compatibility with [**Ultimate Gift Cards for WooCommerce**](https://wordpress.org/plugins/woo-gift-cards-lite/) and [**Gift Cards for WooCommerce Pro**](https://wpswings.com/product/gift-cards-for-woocommerce-pro?utm_source=wpswings-wallet-pro&utm_medium=referral&utm_campaign=giftcards-pro).